Who do you think you are?

 One of the best things to come out of that basketball experience is that I’m still in contact with most of those teammates (excepting the two who passed away young) from almost 50 years ago and had remained close to our coach until his untimely passing in 2023 at the far-too-young age of 75.
 To this day, we all proudly continue to identify as alumni of our high school and as teammates during those years.

-That’s a part of my identity that I was going to hold on to no matter how old I might be.
+That’s a part of my identity that I would hold on to no matter how old I might be.
 I even have the team jacket to prove it, and it still fits, more or less…

 The working years: what really mattered then

-In my working years, I’ve also self-identified, and presented myself, as being of service to the public in one way or another, more so in my volunteer activities than in my paid work.
-I have been mayor of a small municipality, a university senator (were that my mother have been alive to hear me called “Your Worship” and “Senator Iwanus”) and, most memorably, a coach of young athletes.
+In my working years, I was proud to be a designated professional and a small businessperson in two different fields over time.
+However, my avocations defined me more than my paid work ever did.
+I was mayor of a small municipality, a university senator (if only my mother had been alive to hear me called “Your Worship” and “Senator Iwanus”) and, most memorably, a coach of young athletes.

 My wife, on the other hand…

-In contrast to me, my wife has never had any issues of identity.
+In contrast to me, my wife has never had any issues with self-identification.
 She trained as a Registered Nurse (RN) in the early 1980s, before a degree was a requirement in her field, and she has considered herself a nurse, first and foremost, since that time.
-It’s what she still does for a living and also very much a part of who she is and how she self-identifies.
+It’s what she still does for a living and is a part of who she is.

-Later in her career, she also worked as a mental health therapist (and took great pride in calling herself that), even obtaining a psych nursing degree and a national counselling certification.
-However, when she signed her name in the places that it mattered, it was always followed by the letters “RN”, with the degree and national certification almost an afterthought (the opposite was true for me – my master’s degree from the University of Alberta is an absolute point of pride and self-identification).
+Later in her career, she also worked as a mental health therapist (and took great pride in calling herself that), obtaining a psych nursing degree and a national counselling certification.
+However, when she signed her name in the places that it mattered, it was always followed by the letters “RN”, with the degree and national certification almost an afterthought (the opposite was true for me – my master’s degree from the University of Alberta is an absolute point of pride and self-identification, so that always followed my name first).

-In her mind, those accomplishments never achieved the same status or defined who she is as much as that beloved “RN”.
-A proud nurse: first, last, and always (and a gardener and a horticulturalist, and a knitter – good thing the nursing pays for all that!
+In her mind, those accomplishments never achieved the same status or defined who she is as much as that beloved “RN.”
+A proud nurse: first, last, and always (and a gardener, a horticulturist, and a knitter—good thing nursing pays for all that (as well as my writing habit).

 Once an educator…

-Almost to a person among those I know, “retirement” has meant entering some other sort of pedagogical pursuit.
-Sometimes, these were interesting new positions but, just as often, it was substitute teaching (“no lesson plans, no extracurricular activities, no problem,” as one friend said).
-Regardless, it was always something pedagogical.
+Among almost all educators I know, “retirement” has meant entering some other pedagogical pursuit, such as substitute teaching (“no lesson plans, no extracurricular activities, no problem,” as one friend said) or a non-teaching educational position.

 …always an educator

-In the case of my high school basketball coach, who became a dear friend as life went on, he worked as an educational assistant for a number of years after “retiring” (while unsurprisingly continuing to coach junior hockey), by the end of which he was at an advanced enough age that he had no choice but to move on somehow.
+For example, my high school basketball coach, who became a dear friend as life went on, worked as an educational assistant for several years after “retiring” from teaching, while also coaching junior hockey.
+Eventually, he reached an advanced enough age that he had no choice but to move on from both.

 The next generation

-And it’s not just in our jobs and careers that identity fundamentally impacts our decision-making.
-When my very intelligent and capable daughter gave university a go several years ago, she was at the same time working at a pub where she had a lot of friends, lots of fun, and enough hard-earned income to keep her interested.
+Self-identification fundamentally impacts our decision-making, not just in our jobs and careers.
+When my very intelligent and capable daughter went to university several years ago, she also worked at a pub, where she had many friends, lots of fun, and enough hard-earned income to keep her interested.
 Moreover, she took real pride in being an attentive and respected server, and that is precisely how she self-identified.

-She is still a server, now with over a decade of experience (including working in some high-end establishments both in Canada and abroad) and an eye on advancing in different leadership aspects of that profession.
-This suggests that being a professional server has never been just a job for her, but a significant part of how she has always self-identified.
+She now has over a decade of experience in her field (including working in some high-end establishments both in Canada and abroad) and is eyeing advancing in different leadership aspects of that profession.
+This suggests that being a professional server has never been just a job for her but a significant part of how she has always self-identified.

-I have no doubt that, university or not, good things will come from choosing a path in which what she does is part of who she is.
+I do not doubt that, university or not, good things will come from choosing a path in which what she does is part of who she is.
 Not everyone is so lucky.

 How to kick “the habit”

 My wife smoked for years and quit over a decade ago – she was one of the few who managed to do it on sheer willpower.
-However, if there were no physical or financial costs, she would still be doing it because she enjoyed it.
+However, if there were no physical or financial costs, she would still smoke because she enjoyed it.
 She has never identified as a non-smoker, but rather as a smoker who chooses not to smoke.

 Cigarettes have never appealed to me, although I would love to keep smoking my pipe and the odd cigar.
 However, my lung health (two bouts of pneumonia and chronic, albeit well-controlled, asthma) says otherwise.
 Often, when I’m getting medical tests done, I’m asked, “Do you smoke?”
 I can honestly answer, “No,” as I haven’t touched tobacco in five years.